cyevgeniy/evg.moe/content/js/env-validation.md

 ## Keep in mind

-When you add such thing to your project, you take additional responsibility for updating validation rules and/or keeping documentation up to date.
+**When you add such thing to your project, you take additional responsibility for updating validation rules.**

 I Hope it was useful to someone, good luck.